Michael S. Rocca

 Research Interests

-Professor Rocca's research can be separated into three separate but related agendas: (1) campaign spending in US elections; (2) the politics of position taking in the U.S. Congress; and (3) minority representation in Congress.
-They are connected by one common theme: the nature of representation.
+One common theme runs through Professor Rocca's entire research agenda: the nature of representation.
+It connects his main research agendas on (1) money in politics, (2) position taking in the U.S. Congress, (3) minority representation in Congress, and (4) institutional design.
 Money in politics relates to who is represented and why.
 The topic has taken on added significance as election costs skyrocket following the Supreme Court’s landmark 2010 Citizens United ruling.
-Position taking—whether it is through roll call voting, speeches or bill sponsorship—is the most important way members of Congress provide representation to their constituents.
-And few questions are as timely and relevant in American politics as the value of descriptive representation.
-The demand for and importance of research on descriptive representation in Congress will only increase as America becomes more diverse, and as more minorities and women are elected into political office.
+Position-taking is the most important way members of Congress provide representation to their constituents.
+Few questions are as timely and relevant in American politics as the value of descriptive representation, especially as America becomes more diverse and more minorities and women are elected to office.
+Finally, the design of institutions directly shapes the nature and quality of representation.
+In all, Professor Rocca's work appears in respected journals such as Journal of Politics, Political Research Quarterly, Legislative Politics, and The Forum.

 Selected Publications

-Michael S. Rocca, Timothy Krebs, and Dylan McArthur.
+Michael S. Rocca, Timothy B. Krebs, and Dylan McArthur.
 2023.
 “The Consequences of Legislative Professionalism in U.S. State Legislatures: A Review.”
 State and Local Government Review.
-Published online May 2.
+55: 235-258.

 Michael S. Rocca and Jared Clay.
 2021.
 “Super PAC Spending in Congressional Elections.”
 The Forum.
 19: 229-252.